Online Conformal Probabilistic Numerics via Adaptive Edge-Cloud Offloading

+Model misspecification arises from the choice of a distribution that does not reflect the properties of the true solution $x^*_t$.
+For example, one typically assumes a Gaussian prior, but the solution $x^*_t$ may be sparse.
+Misspecification may also arise due to simplifications done in the evaluation of the likelihood in order to obtain Gaussian posteriors, as is the case with BayesCG \citep{hegde2024calibrated,reid2020bayescg, wenger2020probabilistic,cockayne2019bayesian,cockayne2022testing,cockayne2019bayesian_PN}, which may reinforce incorrect prior assumptions.
+Further work on the impact of calibration on PLS includes reference \citep{reid2020bayescg}, which demonstrated that BayesCG search directions yield a slightly optimistic HPD set under the Krylov prior, and references \citep{hegde2024calibrated, cockayne2021probabilistic}, which explored the use of probabilistic stationary iterative methods rather than Bayesian framework.

-This work introduces a new method to calibrate the uncertainty sets produced by PLS with the aim of guaranteeing long-term coverage requirements, while addressing the excessive conservativeness of PLS.
-In practice, we wish to ensure that, on average over time, the uncertainty set $\mathcal{C}_t$ returned by the edge to the user contains the true solution $x^*_t$ with a user-defined \emph{coverage} rate $1-\alpha$.
+This work introduces a new method to calibrate the HPD sets produced by PLS with the aim of guaranteeing long-term coverage requirements.
+In practice, we wish to ensure that, on average over time, the HPD set $\mathcal{C}_t$ returned by the edge to the user contains the true solution $x^*_t$ with a user-defined \emph{coverage} rate $1-\alpha$.

 To ensure this condition, we assume that, \emph{sporadically}, the edge processor can submit the current linear system defined by the pair $(A_t,b_t)$ to a cloud processor.
 This offloading to the cloud is done after responding to a user's query in order not to affect the latency experienced by the user.
 When submitting the job to the cloud, the edge processor receives the true solution $x^*_t$.
 This information can be used to monitor the current coverage rate, making it possible to calibrate the prediction sets $\mathcal{C}_t$ towards meeting the required target rate $1-\alpha$.